SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 By considering these insights, we can develop targeted strategies for each region, maximizing our efficiency and profitability.

 #### Average Order Value (AOV) and Average Number of Products per Order by region
+Now, let's perform an analysis of the average order value and the average number of products per order by region.
+This will help us identify patterns and areas for improvement in our sales strategy.
 ```sql
 SELECT
   region,